 Click the [+] button again to create a new smart view in the selected smart view set

 You can share smart views with your team by dragging and dropping smart views from 'Local' to 'Shared', or by immediately creating it in 'Shared'.
-When you want to create a smart view in 'Shared', make sure you are connected to the correct space and project, and that you have ZOOM editing rights in the project.
+When you want to create a smart view in 'Shared', make sure you are connected to the correct space and project, and that you have Zoom editing rights in the project.
 A Zoom license is also required to share, import or export Smart Views in BIMcollab Zoom.

 Give your smart view a clear and unique name